Insights

 • To build a vision of the future that your company can pursue by following key steps

-When it’s done well, lean value stream mapping involves putting in some work upfront to significantly streamline your business’s activities and consistently save time and effort down the road.
+When it’s done well, lean value stream mapping lets you significantly streamline your business processes to save time and effort down the road without compromising customer service.
+Value stream mapping can help in various fields, including the following.

 1. Manufacturing